trippedout/rackcity/README.md

 =========

 WebGL Music Viz for Mashable sponsored by Intel 2-1s.
+Fun collab with the super-talented JKim - http://www.jonathankim.tv/

 This repo is a war zone.
 Comments are awul, code is rushed (and ugly) and I remembered why I stopped writing JS.